divonlan/genozip/docs/dvcf.rst

     1	366042	.
 TA	A	100	PASS	.
 GT	1|0	0|0
     1	20159588	.
 C	A	100	PASS	.
 GT:AD:AF:PL	0/1:28,9:0.3:36,0,0	1/1

-We shall now convert this file to a Dual-coordinates VCF, containing both GRCh37 coordinates, as well as coordinates from another popular reference, GRCh38.
+We shall now convert this file to a Dual-coordinate VCF, containing both GRCh37 coordinates, as well as coordinates from another popular reference, GRCh38.
 This process is called *lifting*.
 We shall call GRCh37 the *Primary* coordinates, and GRCh38 the *Luft* coordinates.

 Steps: